-Tenure for teachers in our public education system has been a controversial topic with the uncertainty of the economy and people leaving their jobs.
+Tenure for teachers in our public education system has always been a controversial topic except for teachers who generally support the concept.
 Tenure prevents a teacher from being fired or disciplined, including receiving a pay cut, unless the school can prove through notice and a hearing that a teacher has shown evidence of “inefficiency, incapacity, unbecoming conduct, or other just cause” per N.J.S.A.
 18A:6-10.
-Just cause also means being convicted of a certain crime as defined under N.J.S.A.
+Just cause also means being convicted of certain crimes as defined under N.J.S.A.
 18A:6-7.1.
-This would include:
+These offenses include:

 - Sexual Assaults

 - Abuse, abandonment, cruelty and neglect of child

 - Resisting arrest

 - An offense involving the manufacture, transportation, sale, possession, distribution or habitual use of a controlled dangerous substance

 - A crime involving the use of force or the threat of force to or upon a person or property including, but not limited to, robbery, aggravated assault, stalking, kidnapping, arson, manslaughter and murder